-Before joining the Small Business Legal Clinic (SBLC) in 2013.
+Julieanna joined the Small Business Legal Clinic (SBLC) in 2013.
 Before working at the SBLC, she worked for non-governmental organizations in Latin America, the Middle East and Central Asia as a project manager and teacher.
 Upon returning to Oregon, she managed programs for immigrants and refugees and at-risk youth in Portland.

 She attended law school at the University of Washington School of Law and is a member of the Oregon State Bar.
 While in law school, Julieanna was involved in labor and employment law and subsequently worked with the U.S. Department of Labor as an investigator.

 Julieanna holds a Master’s degree in Sustainable International Development from Brandeis University and a Bachelor’s from Whitman College.
-She is bilingual in English and Spanish and enjoys volunteering with at-risk youth, trying often unsucessfully to learn more languages, traveling and spending time with friends and family.
+She is bilingual in English and Spanish and enjoys volunteering with at-risk youth, trying to learn additional languages with mixed results, traveling and spending time with friends and family.